fl101/awardfares-blog/_posts/2024-03-17-eurobonus-guide.md

 ### EuroBonus Award Search Portal

-* **For SAS Flights**: Probably the same in the beginning.
+* **SAS Bookings**: Probably the same in the beginning.
 Same as we know already.

 <img src="../assets/img/eurobonus-guide/eb-portal-sas.webp" alt="EuroBonus Search Portal for Award Flights on SAS (2024)." />

-* **For Redemptions on Star Alliance**: These might be turned off immediately after SAS joins SkyTeam.
-Members probably won't be able to search and redeem for flights on Lufthansa, ANA, EVA Air, Thai Airways.
+* **Star Alliance Bookings**: It will be possible to book award flights on Star Alliance airlines using your points until August 31st, even for travel after that date.
+No new Star Alliance award bookings will be possible after August 31st.
+You can rebook existing Star Alliance awards (up to 24 hours before departure) until August 31st, even if your flight is after September 1st.
+Cancellations will follow the same rules as of today, up to 24 hours before departure.

 <img src="../assets/img/eurobonus-guide/eb-portal-sa.webp" alt="EuroBonus Search Portal for Award Flights on Star Alliance.
 Will disappear on Q2, 2024." />

-* **For Redemptions on SkyTeam Partners**: Not at launch, but we have hopes that some portal will appear for SkyTeam flights during Q2-Q3, at least for a handful of partners.
+* **SkyTeam Bookings**: You will be able to use your points to book award flights on *most* SkyTeam airlines from September 1st onwards.
+Rebooking and cancellation rules for SkyTeam awards will mirror the existing Star Alliance policy (24 hours before departure).

 ### Amex 2-for-1 Vouchers / Companion Tickets

-For residents of Norway and Sweden and cardholders of the SAS American Express Elite card, one question remains: how does the transition impact the 2-for-1 vouchers also valid on Star Alliance flights?
+For members in Norway and Sweden that are holders of the SAS Amex Elite, the Amex 2-for-1 vouchers (companion ticket) will remain, and you’ll still be able to use vouchers for SAS Bonus tickets.
+You can also use new vouchers for Star Alliance Bonus trip bookings until 31 August 2024.
+All Bonus trip bookings made using vouchers will remain unchanged and will be honored.

+From **1 September 2024**, you’ll be able to use your Amex 2-for-1 vouchers on most SkyTeam airlines

-The wording on the American Express website remains unchanged (until more details are known).
+The wording on the American Express website remains unchanged.

 <img src="../assets/img/eurobonus-guide/amex-voucher.webp" alt="SAS Amex Elite 2 for 1 vouchers will stop working for Star Alliance.
 Will they work for SkyTeam?." />

-It's safer to assume that vouchers will only be usable on SAS flights from the moment it join SkyTeam.
-As we said earlier, it's unclear if/when redemptions on SkyTeam partners will become available and whether the vouchers will be usable on those or not.

 If you have unused vouchers and are looking into flying with Star Alliance airlines, this might be a good time to consolidate bookings.
 For example, it might be a good time to try cabins such as Lufthansa First, ANA The Room, etc.